kluster-ai/docs/get-started/api.md

 The ID of an uploaded file that contains requests for the new Batch.

 Your input file must be formatted as a [JSONL file](https://jsonlines.org/){target=\_blank}, and must be uploaded with the purpose `batch`.
-The file can contain up to 50,000 requests, and can be up to 100 MB in size.
+The file can contain up to 50,000 requests and currently a maximum of 6GB per file.

 ---